 Generally, you may correct overreported taxes on a previously filed Form 944 if you file Form 944-X within 3 years of the date Form 944 was filed or 2 years from the date you paid the tax reported on Form 944, whichever is later.
 You may correct underreported taxes on a previously filed Form 944 if you file Form 944-X within 3 years of the date the Form 944 was filed.
 We call each of these time frames a "period of limitations."
-For the period of limitations, Form 944 is considered filed on April 15 of the succeeding year if filed before that date.
+For purposes of the period of limitations, Form 944 is considered filed on April 15 of the succeeding year if filed before that date.

-Example: You filed your 2007 Form 944 on January 27, 2008, and payments were timely made.
-The IRS treats the return as if it were filed on April 15, 2008.
-On January 20, 2011, you discover that you overreported social security and Medicare wages on that form by \$350.
-To correct the error, you must file Form 944-X by April 15, 2011, which is the end of the period of limitations, and use the claim process.
+Example: You filed your 2009 Form 944 on January 29, 2010, and payments were timely made.
+The IRS treats the return as if it were filed on April 15, 2010.
+On January 20, 2013, you discover that you overreported social security and Medicare wages on that form by \$350.
+To correct the error, you must file Form 944-X by April 15, 2013, which is the end of the period of limitations, and use the claim process.

-If you file Form 944-X to correct overreported amounts in the last 90 days of a period of limitations (after CAUTION January 15, 2011, in the example above), you must use the claim process.
+If you file Form 944-X to correct overreported amounts in the last 90 days of a period of limitations (after January 15, 2013, in the example above), you must use the claim process.
 You cannot use the adjustment process.
-If you are also correcting underreported amounts, you must use the adjustment process to file another Form 944-X reporting the underreported amounts only and pay any tax due.
+If you are also correcting underreported amounts, you must file another Form 944-X to correct the underreported amounts using the adjustment process and pay any tax due.